majormilan/shush/README.md

 `shush` has minimal dependencies:

-- **musl-gcc**: The only external dependency required for building `shush`.
-It’s used to compile the shell with musl, a lightweight and fast alternative to the standard GNU C library (glibc).
+- **diet-gcc**: The only external dependency required for building `shush`.
+It’s used to compile the shell with diet-gcc, a lightweight and fast alternative to the standard GNU C library (glibc).

 All other necessary components are included within the source code, ensuring `shush` remains lightweight and self-contained.